arpitjain099/phoenix/charts/main/README.md

 The chart uses [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) for authentication.
 It can be configured to use a variety of authentication providers.

+Be aware that the configuration of the cookie can be some what complex.
+For instance:
+- http-only cookies can not be seen by javascript
+- secure means that the cookie can only be sent over https
+- same-site "strict" and "lax" cookies can mean that a console on a different domain will not have the cookies
+- same-site "none" cookies can be used for cross-site cookies but require the secure flag to be set on the cookie

 ### Insecure authentication for local testing

 The chart can be configured to use an insecure authentication.
 This is useful for testing and